syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 ### GroupExpanding Event

-The `SfListView.GroupExpanding` event occurs when the group is being expanded.
+The [SfListView.GroupExpanding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_GroupExpanding) event occurs when the group is expanded.

-The `GroupExpandCollapseChangingEventArgs` of the `GroupExpanding` event provides the information about the expanding group and it has the following members:
+The [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.GroupExpandCollapseChangingEventArgs.html) of the `GroupExpanding` event provides information about the expanding group, which has the following members:

-`Groups`: Gets a list of groups being expanded.
+[Groups](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.GroupExpandCollapseChangingEventArgs.html#Syncfusion_Maui_ListView_GroupExpandCollapseChangingEventArgs_Groups): Gets a list of groups that are being expanded.
-`Cancel`: Decides whether to cancel the group expansion or not.
+[Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel?view=net-6.0#System_ComponentModel_CancelEventArgs_Cancel): Decides whether to cancel the group expansion or not.

-The `GroupExpanding` event used for the following use case.
+The `GroupExpanding` event is used in the following use case.

 * Keeps any one specific group in the expanded state by comparing and collapsing all other groups.